KrishKayc/dotfiles/README.md

 ## TODO

-Create a installer script which will install the software and copy the configuration on a fedora machine
+Create a installer script which will install the software and copy the configuration on a fedora machine.
+The steps are as follows.

+- install zsh
+- install oh-my-zsh
+- copy startup.sh
+- copy ~/.zshrc

+- install tmux
+- copy ~/.tmux.conf

+- install nvim
+- install vim-plug
+- copy ~/.config/nvim/init.vim

+- install kitty
+- copy ~/.config/kitty/kitty.config